Bandwidth (NASDAQ:BAND) Updates Q1 2022 Earnings Guidance

-Bandwidth (NASDAQ:BAND – Get Rating) last posted its earnings results on Tuesday, February 22nd.
-The company reported $0.09 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.13) by $0.22.
+Bandwidth (NASDAQ:BAND – Get Rating) last announced its quarterly earnings results on Tuesday, February 22nd.
+The company reported $0.09 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.13) by $0.22.
 Bandwidth had a positive return on equity of 2.80% and a negative net margin of 5.57%.
-The business had revenue of $126.00 million during the quarter, compared to the consensus estimate of $118.18 million.
-During the same period in the previous year, the business earned $0.06 EPS.
-The business’s quarterly revenue was up 11.5% on a year-over-year basis.
-Analysts predict that Bandwidth will post -0.42 EPS for the current fiscal year.
+The business had revenue of $126.00 million during the quarter, compared to analysts’ expectations of $118.18 million.
+During the same quarter last year, the business posted $0.06 earnings per share.
+The business’s revenue for the quarter was up 11.5% on a year-over-year basis.
+On average, equities analysts forecast that Bandwidth will post -0.42 EPS for the current fiscal year.

-In other news, General Counsel Richard Brandon Asbill purchased 3,000 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
-The stock was acquired at an average cost of $30.78 per share, for a total transaction of $92,340.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, VP Gabriela Gonzalez sold 864 shares of Bandwidth stock in a transaction dated Monday, January 3rd.
-The stock was sold at an average price of $72.66, for a total value of $62,778.24.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders have bought 21,135 shares of company stock valued at $616,629 and have sold 2,107 shares valued at $133,239.
-11.05% of the stock is owned by company insiders.
+In other Bandwidth news, VP Gabriela Gonzalez sold 863 shares of the firm’s stock in a transaction on Tuesday, February 22nd.
+The shares were sold at an average price of $50.73, for a total transaction of $43,779.99.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, General Counsel Richard Brandon Asbill acquired 3,000 shares of the firm’s stock in a transaction on Monday, February 28th.
+The shares were bought at an average cost of $30.78 per share, with a total value of $92,340.00.
+The disclosure for this purchase can be found here.
+Over the last ninety days, insiders have purchased 21,135 shares of company stock valued at $616,629 and have sold 2,107 shares valued at $133,239.
+11.05% of the stock is currently owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Legal & General Group Plc boosted its stake in Bandwidth by 0.8% in the fourth quarter.
-Legal & General Group Plc now owns 20,330 shares of the company’s stock valued at $1,459,000 after acquiring an additional 165 shares during the period.
+Several institutional investors have recently bought and sold shares of the company.
+Allstate Corp lifted its position in Bandwidth by 65.5% in the 4th quarter.
+Allstate Corp now owns 8,199 shares of the company’s stock valued at $588,000 after purchasing an additional 3,246 shares during the last quarter.
 Glenmede Trust Co.
-NA boosted its stake in Bandwidth by 4.1% in the fourth quarter.
+NA lifted its position in Bandwidth by 4.1% in the 4th quarter.
 Glenmede Trust Co.
-NA now owns 10,224 shares of the company’s stock valued at $733,000 after acquiring an additional 403 shares during the period.
-California State Teachers Retirement System boosted its stake in Bandwidth by 3.0% in the fourth quarter.
-California State Teachers Retirement System now owns 31,194 shares of the company’s stock valued at $2,238,000 after acquiring an additional 919 shares during the period.
-Vident Investment Advisory LLC boosted its stake in Bandwidth by 15.7% in the fourth quarter.
-Vident Investment Advisory LLC now owns 11,354 shares of the company’s stock valued at $815,000 after acquiring an additional 1,539 shares during the period.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in Bandwidth by 2.0% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 164,389 shares of the company’s stock valued at $11,797,000 after acquiring an additional 3,202 shares during the period.
-Institutional investors and hedge funds own 99.14% of the company’s stock.
+NA now owns 10,224 shares of the company’s stock valued at $733,000 after purchasing an additional 403 shares during the last quarter.
+Vident Investment Advisory LLC lifted its position in Bandwidth by 15.7% in the 4th quarter.
+Vident Investment Advisory LLC now owns 11,354 shares of the company’s stock valued at $815,000 after purchasing an additional 1,539 shares during the last quarter.
+UBS Group AG lifted its position in Bandwidth by 204.3% in the 3rd quarter.
+UBS Group AG now owns 13,077 shares of the company’s stock valued at $1,181,000 after purchasing an additional 8,780 shares during the last quarter.
+Finally, Legal & General Group Plc lifted its position in Bandwidth by 0.8% in the 4th quarter.
+Legal & General Group Plc now owns 20,330 shares of the company’s stock valued at $1,459,000 after purchasing an additional 165 shares during the last quarter.
+Institutional investors own 99.14% of the company’s stock.

 Bandwidth Company Profile (Get Rating)